 So are my prospective partners thrown to the wolves very quickly, you bet they are.
 They know, having spoken to me, whether they can cut it or not and they let me know, by their answers, attitude, confidence, posture and the tonality of their voice.
 I use the old, “Three strikes and you’re out.” rule and that is the maximum.
 Sometimes I will disqualify a person, if they sound weak in voice, without waiting for anything else.
 Is that being very hard?
 Absolutely, that is the way it has to be for me.

-I learnt this technique whilst as a police officer, although it was slightly different as I was speaking to criminals, but the principles are exactly the same in practice.
+I learned this technique whilst as a police officer, although it was slightly different as I was speaking to criminals, the principles are exactly the same in practice.
 Let me give you a short example.
-I stop a person who is believed to be in possession of a stolen chequebook.
+I stop a person who is believed to be in possession of a stolen checkbook.
 You find that when you question a suspect, they have all the first level answers ready to the first set of questions.
-"What is your name, address and date of birth?" most of those questions they get right and I really know that already.
+“What is your name, address, and date of birth?” most of those questions they get right and I really know that already.

-Then we get down to the real nitty gritty and the second level questions.
+Then we get down to the real nitty-gritty and the second level questions.
 Here are three questions they always got wrong.
-Now bear in mind I was looking directly at the chequebook they were representing was theirs.
+Now bear in mind I was looking directly at the checkbook they were representing was theirs.

-1) "What is exact address of your bank?"
-2) "What is your middle initial?"
-3) "Tell me about one specific cheque you have written out?"
-(In the UK there is a small piece of paper attached to the cheque, that stays in the chequebook after you have written the cheque out and handed it to the seller.
-Normally, these cheque stubs have writing on them, which is a record of the transaction.)
+1) “What is exact address of your bank?”
+2) “What is your middle initial?”
+3) “Tell me about one specific cheque you have written out?”
+(In the UK there is a small piece of paper attached to the cheque, that stays in the checkbook after you have written the cheque out and handed it to the seller.
+Normally, these cheque stubs are written on, which shows a record of the transaction.)

 You Must Keep Asking Questions